Tornado slams Dallas; tree falls on Arkansas home, killing 1

 Evans said the department received multiple calls from people injured in their homes by broken glass.
 Searches of damaged buildings resumed Monday morning after limited access and poor light stalled rescue operations overnight, he said.

+A study by Brooks last year found that only one-third of the most violent tornadoes hit communities of more than 5,000 people.
+The Dallas-Fort Worth metroplex has been hit at least three times in the last 25 years, he said.

+The storm disrupted flights in North Texas and northwest Arkansas.
+According to Flightaware.com, 63 flights were delayed and 18 canceled at Dallas Love Field on Monday, while 78 flights were canceled at Dallas-Fort Worth International Airport and more than 200 were delayed.

 In northwest Arkansas, one person died when a tree fell on a home in Rogers, about 150 miles (240 kilometers) northwest of Little Rock, according to the Benton County Department of Public Safety.
 Power was out at the nearby Northwest Arkansas Regional Airport in Highfill.
-The airport says flights were still departing, though security screenings were being done manually.
+The airport said it canceled 17 flights Monday and about a dozen flight were delayed.

 Arkansas Gov. Asa Hutchinson said “significant storm damage” occurred in that part of the state.

-Damage was also reported in the northeast corner of Arkansas in the town of Tyronza, where two people were reported injured, Jonesboro TV station KAIT reported.
+Damage was also reported in the northeast corner of Arkansas in the town of Tyronza, where five people were reported injured, Jonesboro TV station KAIT reported.

 The weather system also knocked down trees and power lines and broke windows and caused other minor damage at Memphis International Airport in Tennessee.
 No injuries were reported but some flights have been delayed.
 A few businesses in east Memphis suffered minor damage.

 Nearly 140,000 electric customers in East Texas were without power early Monday due to storm-damaged power lines, according to utility Oncor.
-Around 65,000 of those without power are in Dallas, according to the city, which said it would open a shelter.
+Director of Emergency Management, Rocky Vaz, said late Monday morning that about 55,000 customers are without power in Dallas.
+The city opened a shelter late Sunday and about two dozen people stayed overnight, Vaz said.

 North of Dallas, the city of Richardson said that many roads “used by thousands of morning commuters” would be closed while workers clear debris and repair downed traffic lights.